evaesteban/IDD-Fa18-Lab1/README.md

 **a.
 What line(s) of code do you need to change to make the LED blink (like, at all)?**

-Following the Blink example, the first line of code that needs to be added to a blank Arduino code for the built-in LED to blink is the set-up of the LED as an output.
+Following the Blink example, the first line of code that needs to be added to a blank Arduino code for the built-in LED to blink is the set-up of the LED pin as an output.
 Then, in the loop, digitalWrite() can be used to give a high or low voltage to the LED.
 Between each digitalWrite() a delay can be added to keep the LED on/off for the amount of time needed.
 I personally chose to use a delay of 2 seconds.
-In the case where the Blink example code is loaded directly, no lines of code need to be changed and the built-in LED will blink every second.
+In the case where the Blink example code is loaded directly, no lines of code need to be changed and the built-in LED will blink every 1 second.

 [Blink In-built LED Code Link](Inbuilt_Blink.png)